formstamp/formstamp/README.md

 This attribute contains name of field that will be displayed in dropdown.

-#### on-select
-*Optional*
-This hander will be called if the item was selected from list.
-Selected item will be passed to the handler.
-Selecting is mean:
-  * clicking on item in list;
-  * pressing enter on selected item;
-  * pressing tab on selected item.

 #### on-click
 *Optional*
 This hander will be called if item